datocms/old-website/src/docs/05_guides/07_single-sign-on/01_index.md

 excerpt: Learn how to simplify your organization sign-in experience with automatic provisioning of users
 ---

-Single Sign On (SSO) allows users to use a single login for multiple applications, simplifying the lives of both IT and your team on DatoCMS.
+Single Sign-On (SSO) allows users to use a single login for multiple applications, simplifying the lives of both IT and your team on DatoCMS.
 Our SAML + SCIM implementation will allow team members to sign in securely through any identity provider.

-Single Sign On is only available for Ultimate and Enterprise plans.
+Single Sign-On is only available for Ultimate and Enterprise plans.

 ### Supported Identity Providers